- Effect of NSW State Archives functions on the public

 Disposal files record administrative details relating to the transfer or destruction of public records.

 These comprise inquiries from individuals and institutions seeking information from archival records held by NSW State Archives.

 In January 1997, a new unified correspondence system was introduced.

 Records relating to Board meetings (Minutes and Meeting Papers)

 These give details of records approved for destruction or transfer as State archives.

 Public Access maintains a range of records, the most significant of which relate to Reading Room Services.

-These are chiefly designed for State Records staff and other government employees.
+These are chiefly designed for NSW State Archives staff and other government employees.

 Publications and on-line resources

 NSW State Archives produces a variety of publications for the public and for the NSW public sector.
 These range from guides and finding aids to recordkeeping standards, policies and guidelines.
 Many publications can be viewed on-line and can be purchased in hardcopy format.
 Detailed and summary lists of publications are available on request to the Sydney Records Centre or the Western Sydney Records Centre.